Categories

 Interest in work-related topics is also in an ebb cycle.
 People are not in the mood to read books, columns, or blogs that consist of generalized advice aimed at improving their work lives.
 I suspect people realize that questions about what’s truly going on right now in the workforce have no easy answers.
 What’s truly going on is that our cold civil war has bled into our work life.

 The Progressive CIO was borne out of my epiphanies in the wake of COVID-19 — a long and turbulent wake that we are still navigating.
 My writings have reflected my work and encounters along the way.
 In recent months, however, I’ve slowed.
-I have nothing to offer that I think can address our cold civil war, and writing more about the eight foundational values of The Progressive CIO seems tone-deaf at the moment.
+I have nothing to offer that I think can address our cold civil war, and writing more about the ten foundational values of The Progressive CIO seems tone-deaf at the moment.
 While those values are — and always will be — important, getting back to considering them will require navigating out of our current wake, which requires addressing politics.

 We’re not supposed to have politics in our workplaces, though, right?
 As it turns out, it’s too late for that.
 As we attempt to return to offices, COVID has brought politics into the workplace as never before, for a simple reason: the semiotics of the face covering.